BOTMC and Equity, Diversity, Inclusion

 2. The Attribution project - purpose: to foster attribution in transforming cultural appropriation to cultural appreciation.
 Started in 2021.
 Each year we will honor an old time musician from under-represented groups by having their music performed and taught at the BOTMC, and we will also make a collectible illustrated card, with original artwork commissioned from an artist of color on one side and biographical info on the other.
 Cards from 2023 are pictured above.
 We honored Cherokee fiddler Sam O'Fields, with artwork and bio by his great-nephew, old-time fiddler Nokosee Fields, who performed at the 2023 BOTMC.
 Our other honorees for 2023 were Joe and Odell Thompson, Black string band players from North Carolina; artwork was from Black artist Noa Denmon.
 In 2022 we honored North Carolina guitar and banjo player Etta Baker and Andrew & Jim Baxter, a father-son duo from Georgia.
 Our initial honorees in 2021 were Will Adam, Black fiddler from KenGar Maryland, and pioneer banjo legend Gus Cannon of Memphis Tennessee.
 Stay tuned for our 2024 cards!

-3. Black Banjo and Fiddle Fellowship Project (see above) - Scheduled to kick off in spring, 2023, the BBFF is a two-year apprenticeship and music teacher training program, two years in the planning and launched in May 2023.
-It is a collaboration between the BOTMC and the Oakland Public Conservatory of Music (OPC), a music school which serves the local Black community, and will be administered by OPC.
+3. Black Banjo and Fiddle Fellowship Project (see above) - The BBFF is a two-year apprenticeship and music teacher training program, two years in the planning and launched in May 2023.
+It is a collaboration between the BOTMC and the Oakland Public Conservatory of Music (OPC), a music school rooted in the local Black community, and will be administered by OPC.
 The outcome will be the establishment of an old-time music program at OPC, with classes, jams and other activities.
 The BOTMC acts in an advisory capacity and helps with fund-raising.